 FLM Maybe that’s too vague or huge of a question, sorry. (laughter)

 MJ That’s huge.
-I don’t think consciously about those issues, although, I agree those are all pertinent to my work.
+I don’t think consciously about those issues, though I agree that those are all pertinent to my work.
 When making something, you’re on this smaller emotional level.
-This isn’t what you’re asking at all, but it really encouraged me in terms of a way to work and a way to live, and now I’m writing a novel and I’m not focused on movies.
-But [I knew] the experience of the PennySaver (more than the experience of shooting) was going to direct the next thing and was going to influence it.
-And that’s the interesting thing about the process itself; the odd thing that you don’t fully get in your work points to the next thing.
+This isn’t what you’re asking at all, but it really encouraged me in terms of a way to work and a way to live, and now I’m writing a novel and not focused on movies.
+But the experience of the PennySaver, more than the experience of shooting, was going to direct the next thing, going to influence it.
+And that’s the interesting thing about the process itself—the odd thing you don’t fully get in your work points to the next thing.

-FLM There’re lots of questions I have about everyone in It Chooses You, but there’s this one moment with Beverly who spent all morning making a gross fruit salad, which seemed like an omen, and you felt that you had to leave but didn’t want to throw away the salad.
+FLM There’re lots of questions I have about everyone in It Chooses You, but there’s this one moment with Beverly, who spent all morning making a gross fruit salad, which seemed like an omen, and you felt you had to leave, but didn’t want to throw away that salad.

 MJ Yeah, it’s like you can’t make yourself out to be this perfectly good person—

-MJ I felt bad about that and the truth is, part of why I do stuff like this is I have some intimacy issues.
-I have trouble being around people who are in my life so it’s really uncomfortable being with strangers.
-So I forced myself to be in these scenarios where I have to cope with that and think about it and look at myself.
+MJ I felt bad about that, and the truth is part of why I do stuff like this is that I have some intimacy issues.
+I have trouble being around people who are in my life, so it’s really uncomfortable being with strangers.
+I forced myself to be in these scenarios where I have to cope with that, and think about it, and look at myself.
 I couldn’t be any better, but I could at least observe everything I was doing and write it down, and it didn’t feel good.
 It felt like there could’ve been a much happier outcome there.
 But I think I would do that again, throw out the fruit salad.
 I probably have done some version of that since then.